 But buyers on the edge are going to try to cash in on rates before they go up.
 More buyers mean you have more people to bid up the price on your home.
 Realistically, more buyers are going to want to get a loan before it becomes more expensive.

 Stepping away from the numbers, Calgary is a metro that has so much to offer with top-notch recreation, health care, and geography.

 Calgary is home to three professional sports teams, The National Music Centre, and a number of museums, ensuring there are a wide variety of things to do in see in the town.

 This is all just a short drive away from world-class outdoors activities available in the Rocky Mountains, Banff, and Lake Louise.
 When it's time to sell your house in Calgary, these are great talking points to show prospective buyers the value of owning property in such a prime location.

 3. An Optimistic Job Market

 The city's most recent job numbers show that now especially is a good time to sell your home in Calgary.

 The local economy took a major hit from the tumble in the price of crude.
 But in terms of sheer numbers, the economy has about replaced those lost jobs and then some.
-Even if the type or quality of the jobs aren’t the same in an energy sector boom, more people and more jobs mean more opportunity for home sales.
+Even if the type or quality of the jobs aren't the same in the energy sector boom, more people and more jobs mean more opportunities for home sales.